markjpjones/projects/yelp sentiment analysis/README.md

-### Feature Creation << Should this be a seprate main section?
+### Feature Creation (SHOULD THIS BE A SEPERATE SECTION?)

-With data preparation completed, I will now discuss the pipeline I created for feature extraction/creation, along with some insights on how I optimised it.
+With data preparation completed, I will now discuss the pipeline I created for feature extraction/creation, along with some insights on how I optimised it.